gallottaj/low-quality-identifier-service/docs/api/quickstart.md

 curl http://localhost:3000/photos?user_id=1
 ```

-If the call was successful, the response you receive will be a list of photoss from the the low quality image identifier service such as you see in this example:
+If the call was successful, the response you receive will be a list of photos from the the low quality image identifier service such as you see in this example:

 ```js